 Is there a legal entitlement to sick pay?

 There is no legal requirement in Jersey for employers to pay sick pay in addition to that received by the employee from the Social Security Department.
 Under the Employment Law 2003 the written statement of main terms of employment must indicate whether or not there is any provision for sick pay to be paid by the employer.

 Are there any regulations regarding notification of absence?

 There are no specific regulations in Jersey although it is sensible for companies to have their own rules about notification.
 These could include the method, timing and frequency of contact required, the person to notify, where to send in medical certificates and also what is likely to happen if these rules are not complied with.

 Employers may have their own rules that require self-certification for all sickness absence and this may well be appropriate where there is a company sick pay scheme.
 Some employers require medical certificates for all sickness absence but this is likely to be costly for employees, as doctors will charge for this service.

-Information can be obtained from the Social Security Department, PO Box 55, Philip Le Feuvre House, La Motte Street, St. Helier, JE4 8PE.
+Information can be obtained from the Customer and Local Services, PO Box 55, Philip Le Feuvre House, La Motte Street, St. Helier, JE4 8PE.